Kenneth Montgomery: Life and career

 Outside of the UK, in 1975, Montgomery was named principal conductor of the Dutch Radio Symphony Orchestra, and from 1985 to 1989 held the same post with the orchestra under its newer name of the Netherlands Radio Symphony.
 Later, he was appointed the director of the Dutch Radio Choir (Groot Omroepkoor).
 In 1991, he became director of opera studies at the Royal Conservatory in The Hague.
 He continued to make his home in the Netherlands, where he died in 2023.
+His debut at the Paris opera was Iphigénie en Tauride in 1985.

-From 1982, Montgomery was a regular guest conductor at Santa Fe Opera (SFO).
-In May 2007, Santa Fe Opera named Montgomery its interim music director, succeeding Alan Gilbert.
-Montgomery's tenure as interim music director concluded after the 2007 season, with the naming of Edo de Waart as SFO's chief conductor effective 1 October 2007.
-In April 2013, Montgomery was named SFO conductor laureate for the 2013 season.
+From 1982, Montgomery was a regular guest conductor at Santa Fe Opera (SFO), and in May 2007, he was named its interim music director, succeeding Alan Gilbert.
+Montgomery's tenure as interim music director concluded after the 2007 season, and in April 2013, he was named SFO conductor laureate for the 2013 season.
+For San Diego Opera he led performances of The Passion of Jonathan Wade in 1991, his debut there, and among other operas, Cendrillon in 2006 and Alceste (Paris version) in 2009.

+His conducting of Orfeo ed Euridice for Scottish Opera in 2015 with a production by dancer and choreographer Ashley Page was praised for their "sophisticated simplicity", the reviewer continuing "Montgomery’s experience told: he got the best out of the orchestra — and out of the music, too, partly by letting the textures breathe but also by refusing to hurry it".
+He conducted Idomeneo in the Netherlands, projecting "the throb and thrust of this impulsive score, but also its tragic timelessness, with total mastery" and in the UK, where the reviewer praised his "vitally theatrical conducting [which] recalled Glyndebourne in the Pritchard years", and mused why Montgomery "this deeply musical British conductor" was so little heard in the UK.

 Montgomery was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours.
 He died in Amsterdam on 5 March 2023, at the age of 79.

+Discography

+Montgomery's discography includes Arne symphonies (Bournemouth Sinfonietta), J.C.
+Bach symphonies (Bournemouth Sinfonietta), Ed de Boer's Symphony No. 1 (Radio Filharmonisch Orkest Hilversum), Grainger Folk-Settings (Moray Welsh, Bournemouth Sinfonietta), Keiser's Brockes Passion (Netherlands Radio Chamber Orchestra and Choir), Hans Kox's War Tryptich (Netherlands Radio Philharmonic and Choir), Martin's Cello Concerto, Trois Dances for Oboe and Harp, Ballade for Cello and Chamber Orchestra and Passacaille for Strings (Netherlands Radio Chamber Orchestra), Stanford's Piano Concerto No. 2 and Variations on 'Down among the Dead Men' (Finghin Collins and the RTÉ National Symphony Orchestra), a Mozart aria recital with Sumi Jo (English Chamber Orchestra), a French opera airs recital with Laurence Dale (Orchestre symphonique et lyrique de Nancy), popular works by Handel (Bournemouth Sinfonietta), and Nordic and Slav music for string orchestra (Bournemouth Sinfonietta).